Altinn/altinn-studio-docs/content/technology/architecture/capabilities/devops/platformoperations/infrastructuremgmt/_index.md

 To be able to manage and configure all these cloud resources the architecture that is selected has several capabilities enabled with help of various tools and processes.

-## Infrastructure Configuration and managment Capabilities
+## Infrastructure Configuration and management Capabilities

 ### Tools & components